cflurin/node-red-contrib-dsm/README.md

 ```
 Methods can be any valid javascript statements.
 If the method name is the same as the transition name, both the transition and the method are processed.

+### General purpose methods

+`onTransition`: this method is executed by every transition.

 ### Build-in methods

 To simplify the configuration build-in methods are available.